Skip to main content

 Treating Merkel Cell Carcinoma Based on the Extent of the Cancer

-Treatment depends mainly on how far the cancer has spread , so having the right tests done to determine the extent of the cancer (such as a sentinel lymph node biopsy or imaging tests like CT, MRI, or PET/CT scans) is very important.
+Treatment depends mainly on how far the cancer has spread, so having the right tests done to determine the extent of the cancer (such as a sentinel lymph node biopsy or imaging tests like CT, MRI, or PET/CT scans) is very important.

 Other factors, such as the location of the tumor and your age and overall health, might also affect your treatment options.

-MCC with no obvious spread to the lymph nodes (or elsewhere)
+Merkel cell cancer (MCC) with no obvious spread to the lymph nodes (or elsewhere)

-These cancers are thought to be confined to the skin based on physical exams and imaging tests.
+These cancers are thought to be confined to the skin, based on physical exams and imaging tests.
 Once MCC has been diagnosed, a sentinel lymph biopsy (SLNB) is usually done first to see if small amounts of cancer have reached the nodes.

 After the SLNB, surgery (usually wide local excision) is done on the skin to try to remove all of the cancer.
 If the cancer is in a place where it would be hard to remove it with a wide margin (edge) of normal skin, Mohs micrographic surgery might be used.
 Radiation therapy might be another option instead of surgery for some people.

-MCC that has spread to nearby lymph nodes
+Merkel cell cancer (MCC) that has spread to nearby lymph nodes

 These cancers have spread to the nearby lymph nodes, which has been confirmed either with a SLNB or with another type of biopsy.

 Lymph nodes that contain cancer cells need to be treated as well.
 Options might include lymph node dissection to remove them, radiation therapy, or lymph node dissection followed by radiation therapy.
 (If radiation therapy is being given to the main tumor, the radiation to the lymph nodes is typically given at the same time.)
-Some doctors might also recommend chemotherapy to try to lower the chances of the cancer coming back, but it’s not clear how helpful this is.

-MCC that has spread to other parts of the body
+Merkel cell cancer (MCC) that has spread to other parts of the body

 If MCC has spread to other parts of the body, treatment can often help control the cancer and ease symptoms, but these cancers are very hard to get rid of completely.
 Not all doctors agree on the best way to treat these cancers, so if time permits it’s often a good idea to get a second opinion from a team of experts.

-Treatment options might include surgery, radiation therapy, chemotherapy, immunotherapy, or some combination of these.
+Treatment options might include surgery, radiation therapy, immunotherapy, chemotherapy, or some combination of these.
 The benefits of each treatment need to be weighed against the side effects they might cause.
 Be sure you understand the goal of each treatment and its possible downsides before starting treatment.

 Because these cancers can be very hard to treat with current therapies, people with MCC may want to think about taking part in a clinical trial.
 Studies are now looking at new drugs and combinations of different types of treatments.
 (See What’s New in Merkel Cell Carcinoma Research? )

-MCC that comes back (recurs) after initial treatment
+Merkel cell cancer (MCC) that comes back (recurs) after initial treatment

 If MCC comes back after treatment, further treatment depends on where it comes back and what types of treatment were used before.

 Cancers that come back in distant parts of the body can be hard to treat.
 Surgery and/or radiation therapy might be used, but the goal is usually to ease symptoms rather than try to cure the cancer.
-Chemotherapy can often shrink or slow the growth of the cancer for a time and can help relieve symptoms.
-But chemotherapy can also cause side effects that need to be taken into account.
-Treatment with an immunotherapy drug might be another option.
-These drugs have been shown to be helpful against some advanced MCCs.
+Treatment with an immunotherapy drug might be helpful against some advanced MCCs.Chemotherapy might be another option, especially if immunotherapy can't be used or isn't helpful.
+Chemo can often shrink or slow the growth of the cancer for a time and can help relieve symptoms.
+But chemo can also cause side effects that need to be taken into account.

 The benefits of each treatment need to be weighed against the side effects they might cause.
 Be sure you understand the goal of each treatment and its possible downsides before starting treatment.